-BISMARCK, North Dakota — A state program that helps North Dakota residents dispose of unusable or unwanted pesticides free of charge collected a record 150 tons this year.
+BISMARCK, North Dakota — A state program that helps North Dakota residents dispose of unusable or unwanted pesticides for free has set a collections record for a second consecutive year.

-The Project Safe Send program was started in 1992.
-It's funded by fees that pesticide manufacturers pay to register their products in North Dakota.
-Last year, collections dipped to 125 tons, but at the time it was still the second-highest total in program history.
+The program started in 1992 is funded by fees that pesticide manufacturers pay to register their products in North Dakota.

-"Project Safe Send is a recognized model as a means for the public to help ensure a healthy environment by safely getting rid of these chemicals," he said in a statement.
-"The need for this program will continue, as more people learn how it benefits them and as more pesticides become obsolete and are no longer usable for current applications."
+"The need for this program will continue, as more people learn how it benefits them and as more pesticides become obsolete and are no longer usable for current applications," Goehring said.